status-im/nimbus-eth1/portal/docs/the_fluffy_book/docs/prerequisites.md

 # Prerequisites

-The Fluffy client runs on Linux, macOS, Windows, and Android.
+The Nimbus Portal client runs on Linux, macOS, Windows, and Android.

 ## Build prerequisites